crickett-hpe/hpc-ai-envs/README.md

 https://huggingface.co/docs/transformers/perf_infer_gpu_one

-The following diff command can be used to see all of the changes made to the original version to create the modified version used in this example.
+The following diff command shows the changes made to the original version to create the modified version used in this example.

 ```
-$> cd /projects/benchmarking/public/examples/llama-2/transformers/examples/pytorch/language-modeling
-$> git diff | less
 diff --git a/examples/pytorch/language-modeling/run_clm.py b/examples/pytorch/language-modeling/run_clm.py
 index 794bb5f1c..82118f64b 100755
 --- a/examples/pytorch/language-modeling/run_clm.py